Mosque of Sultan al-Muayyad: Construction

 Construction of the mosque began in May 1415.
 The project was an ambitious one, costing the sultan 40,000 dinars between commencement and completion.
 According to al-Maqrizi, thirty builders and one hundred workers labored on the structure over seven years.

 The mosque required such a large quantity of marble that some of it was harvested from pre-existing structures.
 Besides marble, many other parts of the mosque were cannibalized from other buildings, including the mosque's columns and a beautiful bronze door and chandelier.
-The door and chandelier are particularly famous instances of this; both are said to have come from the Mosque-Madrassa of Sultan Hassan.
-Removing parts of current mosques was illegal while the Mosque of Sultan al-Mu'ayyad was being built, so taking the door and chandelier were tantamount to stealing, despite donations the Sultan made to the old mosque.
+The door and chandelier are particularly famous instances of this; both are said to have come from the Mosque-Madrasa of Sultan Hasan.
+Removing parts of current mosques was illegal while the Mosque of Sultan al-Mu'ayyad was being built, so taking the door and chandelier were tantamount to stealing, despite donations the sultan made to the old mosque.
 Although the new mosque was not officially completed until 1422, an inaugural celebration was held in November 1419 to celebrate the new building.

 Even after the official conclusion of the mosque's construction, a number of structures in the original plans were never built.
 The dome of the second mausoleum attached to the mosque was never completed.
 A separate building for use as dormitories by Sufi students who studied at the madrasa were not immediately erected, despite an allocation of 20,000 dinars toward them.
 Later mosque records are unclear as to whether the Sufi dormitories were later completed as plans, though the students definitely were given space in which to live.

 Purpose

-The mosque was intended as a funerary complex and for use in Friday prayers, but its greatest purpose was that of a madrasa for Sufi students, according to al-Maqrizi's story of its origins.
+The mosque was intended as a funerary complex and for use in Friday prayers, but it also served as a madrasa for Sufi students.
 The madrasa was devoted to the study of the Hanafi, Shafi'i, Maliki, and Hanbali schools of Sharia law.
 According to the mosque's original documents, the madrasa was to house fifty Hanafis, forty Shafi'is, fifteen Malikis, and ten Hanbalis, and their respective teachers and imams.
-There were also two classes of twenty students each for students of tafsir and Hadith, and two others of ten each for students of the Quran recitation and legal studies, according to the Hanafi jurist al-Tahawi.
+There were also two classes of twenty students each for students of tafsir and hadith, and two others of ten each for students of the Quran recitation and legal studies, according to the Hanafi jurist al-Tahawi.